 throws Exception-> n/a

-try-with-resource works for every previously existing type that implement
+try-with-resource works for every previously existing type that implements

 Closeable, without changing any of our code.